Centers of Excellence in Regulatory Science and Innovation (CERSI)

 and Georgetown University

+) and Johns Hopkins University.
 The investment is part of FDA’s effort, outlined in the Agency's strategic plan

 , to foster a robust, collaborative, regulatory science culture that enables FDA to address the scientific challenges presented by revolutions in medical product development and to improve food safety and quality.